 State law requires comparative salary and budget information to be reported to the general public.
 For comparison purposes, the State Department of Education has provided average salary data from school districts having similar average daily attendance throughout the state.

 EXPENDITURES PER STUDENT

-For the 2009-10 school year, Centinela Valley Union High School District spent an average of \$9,366 of total general funds to educate each student (based on 2009-10 audited financial statements).
-The table in this report 1) compares the school's per pupil expenditures from unrestricted (basic) and restricted (supplemental) sources with other schools in the district and throughout
+For the 2010-11 school year, Centinela Valley Union High School District spent an average of \$9,985 of total general funds to educate each student (based on 2010-